shruthiyk/Computer-Systems/Assignment1/README.md

 ## Very Brief Example Tutorial (Template)
 (Note this example is fairly trivial)

-* Problem Statement: "Often I have to navigate to different directories within my computer system.
-In order to do this I use the 'ls' command.
+* Problem Statement: "Often I have to search for different files and directories within my computer system.
+In order to do this I use the 'ls' command to help orient myself.
 * Name of command: ls
 * Example of its usage:
 ```